 Charlotte Mason believed that all matters relating to children and their upbringing were important, but replacing poor habits in our children with valuable ones through patient, painstaking and loving training and correction is one of the primary roles we must be about in our homes.

 As parents, we are wise when we realize the value of instilling these habits into our children beginning at an early age.
 Our daily, often hour-by-hour training using inspiring examples from our literature and stories as well as gentle, loving correction will produce children who are ready and able to manage their own bodies and accept the responsibilities laid upon them by their parents as they continue to grow and mature.

 Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.
 Galatians 6:9

 Let us encourage one another in our high calling!

-Basic habit training is one of the most important things you can do to develop your children’s character and make homeschooling easier for YOU.
+Basic habit training is one of the most important things you can do to develop your children’s character.